xdmushui/partner-center-sdk/develop/update-a-self-serve-policy.md

 ### Request headers

-- A request ID and correlation ID are required.
+- A request identifier and correlation identifier are required.
 - See [Partner Center REST headers](headers.md) for more information.

 ### Request body